 I go to an exercise studio on the 4th floor of an office building.
 The lobby is tiny with not too much foot traffic.
 The elevators are slow and I usually have a good five minutes of waiting for one to arrive.
-Anthony is the front desk associate.
+Peter is the front desk associate.
 He’s in his 50’s or 60s and is always smiling and says “Hi, how are you today?”
 In most situations, this questions prompts my launch into a story of how my day has actually been and then inviting a story a return.

 Whether you are a public figure or a first time public speaker, you can use stories from your own life — your failures AND your successes -- to engage and connect with your audience.
 Deliver a message, your data, or historical fact in a way that will make us stick with you.

 Wow, 2016 flew by.
 It's hard to believe that we produced 6 Tell Me A Story live shows at Shot Tower Coffee, three Fibber shows with Good Good Comedy and a special event Tell Me A Story at Arden Theatre Company.
 It was truly hard to choose our favorite stories from 2016.
 But we did it.